senzing-garage/knowledge-base/HOWTO/bring-up-ELK-stack.md

         gelf-address: "udp://<hostIP>:12201"
         tag: "container-to-log"
 ```

-### Portainer
-- A good tool to monitor individual Docker logs is [Portainer](https://github.com/Senzing/knowledge-base/blob/main/WHATIS/portainer.md).
-When running, portainer is viewable at localhost:9170

 ### 📘 Instructions
 - Create the `ELK-docker-compose.yaml` that is used to bring up the ELK stack.
 This is simply the set